veops/OneOps-deploy/README_en.md

   <a href="https://github.com/veops/OneOps-deploy/blob/main/LICENSE"><img src="https://img.shields.io/badge/License-AGPLv3-brightgreen" alt="License: GPLv3"></a>
   <a href="https://goreportcard.com/report/github.com/veops/messenger"><img src="https://goreportcard.com/badge/github.com/veops/messenger" alt="API"></a>
 </p>
 OneOps-Deploy is a one-click deployment service within the collection of operations and maintenance products, supporting the one-click deployment of all services using docker-compose.
-It currently includes CMDB, oneterm, acl, and will incorporate additional operations and maintenance products in the future.
+It currently includes CMDB, OneTerm, ACL, and will incorporate additional operations and maintenance products in the future.

 ---